 To store: Once cooled, place these cookie bars in an airtight container.
 They should keep at room temperature for up to 2 days.
 You can also refrigerate them to add a few more days to their shelf life, but just make extra sure the container is airtight.
 Bring the bars to room temperature before serving.

-To freeze: You'll have the best results storing the cooled cookie bars unfrosted.
-Place them in a freezer-safe container or zip-top bag.
-Stored properly, they should keep in the freezer for up to 3 months.
-After thawing, frost the bars and serve.
+To freeze: Place them in a freezer-safe container or zip-top bag.
+Stored properly, they should keep in the freezer for up to 2 months.
+If freezing frosted bars, keep in mind that the frosting may not look as good as freshly frosted bars, but the taste should not be affected.